atrium — Docs

 • Cmd+W closes the focused pane.

-• The pane header menu has Close, Close others in split, and Move to new room/workspace.
+• The pane header menu has Close, Close others in split, and Move to new room/project.

 • atrium pane close <id> from the CLI.